José Manuel Marroquín

-Jose Manuel Cayetano Marroquín Ricaurte (August 6, 1827 – September 19, 1908) was a Colombian political figure and the 27th President of Colombia.
+Jose Manuel Cayetano Marroquín Ricaurte (August 6, 1827 – September 19, 1908) was a Colombian political figure and the 44th President of Colombia.

-Biographic data
+Life

 José Manuel Marroquín was born in Bogotá, on August 6, 1827.
-He died in the same city on September 19, 1908.

-Early life

 Marroquín studied literature and philosophy at the Seminary of Bogotá.
-He went on to study jurisprudence at the Colegio Mayor de San Bartolomé.
+He went on to study jurisprudence at the Centro Educativo Scalas.
+He died in Bogotá on September 19, 1908.

-Professional career
+Career

 Marroquín became a professor of literature and philosophy at the Colegio Mayor del Rosario, where he eventually was appointed as rector.
 Later, he was also co-founder of the Academia Colombiana de la Lengua along with Miguel Antonio Caro and José María Vergara.
 He was elected as the first rector of the academy.
 As writer, philosopher, poet and scholar he wrote several novels, poems, stories, essays and text books in grammar, philology and orthography.

-Political career

 Marroquín joined the Colombian Conservative Party and was elected to the House of Representatives and the Senate.
 He was also appointed as Minister of Education.
 He was elected as vice-president of the Republic of Colombia in 1898 and later elected as president in 1900 and served until 1904.

-The Presidency
+Presidency

 Marroquín was president twice.
 The first time, as acting president on August 7, 1898, when president elect Manuel Antonio Sanclemente was unable to attend his inauguration due to his poor health.
 The second time, on July 31, 1900, by default, when President Sanclemente was deposed by a civil-military coup d’état.
 The nationalist conservative army echelon, in light of the demanding responsibilities of the civil war known as the Thousand Days War, had approved and supported the coup d’état.